jandk/tinybcdec/README.md

 The library provides the `BlockDecoder` class, which can be used to decode.
 A new instance is created by one of the static factory methods.
 You can let the library create a new buffer, or pass an existing one to save allocations.

+After construction, decoders produce no heap allocations during decoding.
+Internal working state is pre-allocated and reused across calls.
+Note that this also means instances are **not thread-safe**: each thread must use its own decoder instance.

 Given `src` is the compressed data, starting at offset `srcPos`, the following code snippet shows how to decode a BC1 texture.